 Wed 27.11. violinist Rebecca Roozeman and Kymi Sinfonietta's executive director Riikka Luostarinen

 Wed 4.12. conductor Okko Kamu

 Time to time young music students come to delight concert audience with their playing.
-Little Overtures are organized on the concert evenings at the upper lobby in the theatre house at 6.30pm and they are free of charge.
+Little Overtures are organized in the concert evenings.
+They are held at the upper lobby in the theatre house at 6.30pm and are free of charge.

 Few times a year Jyväskylä Sinfonia and Jyväskylä city library set up together pop-up libraries that offer easy access for concert audience to interesting books, audio materials and scores connected to a concert theme.
 It is possible to loan materials and get guidance from library informaticians.